QuocViNguyen/NGUYENVQ.github.io/README.md

 For more information on how to do so, please check [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 Using GitHub is a great way to start knowing the Distributed Version Control System.
-DVCS allows you to work offline and provide concurrent/asynchronous workflow and many more advantages which is why "developers prefer them" (Andrew Etter 38).
+DVCS allows you to work offline and provide concurrent/asynchronous workflow and many more advantages which is why "developers prefer them" (Andrew Etter, page 38).

 ![clone](https://github.com/QuocViNguyen/quocvinguyen.github.io/blob/master/my_gifs/clone.gif)